mrenyard/RAMP/README.md

 The RAMP way to building better systems.

-## Setting up a development environment for the first time

-Setting up a development environment to work on the main RAMP project is much more envolved than it is to setup RAMP as the base for your own projects...
+## Contraburing to the main RAMP project

+This is more involved than using RAMP for your own projects...

 >NOTE: Only for developers that wishing to contrabute to the RAMP project core.
-> For your indervidual RAMP projects you will want to install RAMP using our latest released package.
+> For your indervidual RAMP projects you will want to install RAMP using one of our latest released packages.

-This development environment setup proces will get and install multiple dependant parts not just RAMP but also:
+First you will need to set up a development environment, We recomend doing this on one of any number of typical Debbian based Linux system by follow the below processs which will download and install multiple dependant parts:

+- RAMP
 - Apache2 WebShop Configuration (LAMP),
 - Web Project Management Tools,
 - FUNC.js